About Smart Shopping campaigns

 On Google Search, users’ search queries and predicted intent is used to determine which product from your feed should be shown.
 On the Display Network, ads are personalized based on user engagement with your website.
 For example, if the user has previously visited and shown interest in products on your site, your product feed will be used to automatically create a relevant ad.

 Conversion value and ROAS reporting help you to evaluate your campaign’s performance.
-You can also see predefined reports segmented by specific product attributes, such as category, product type, and custom label by clicking the reporting icon at the top of the page and selecting Predefined reports (formerly dimensions), then Shopping.
+You can also see predefined reports segmented by specific product attributes, such as category, product type, and custom label by clicking the reporting icon at the top of the page and selecting Predefined reports (Dimensions), then Shopping.
 Click the report you’d like to see from the Shopping drop-down menu.

 Typical reporting, like clicks, conversions, and impressions, are also available.